hallzy/mozilla-hardening/README.md

 My settings are as follows:
 * Click the HTTPS Everywhere icon in your toolbar
-* Make sure that `block all unencrypted requests` is checked
+* Make sure that `block all unencrypted requests` is checked (I have noticed that with this setting Firefox slows down a lot eventually to the point where it will not even load pages anymore.
+Choose this option if you so choose)
 * Go to the SSL Observatory Preferences
 * It is a good idea to enable this if you are comfortable doing so.
 EFF is trustworthy, and enabling this feature will help you to be more secure.